 “We are running for those who couldn’t run out of those buildings in New York and Washington,“ said Pat Croce, former Philadelphia `76ers president who headed up disaster relief drive for the area Red Cross.

 “This is different than baseball or football,” agreed race director Stewart.
 “This isn’t people cheering someone catching a ball.
 This is a participatory sport, and they are doing it for themselves; for kids in the neo-natal unit at T.J.
 University Hospital; for kids with leukemia.
 They’re raising money for the Red Cross, offering their personal effort to honor sacrifice.”

 Kenya’s Catherine Ndereba broke Joan Samuelson’s 1984 course record by four seconds that day with her 1:08:30 win, a final tune up for her 2:18:47 world marathon record one month later in Chicago.
-But for the thousands who ran with sweat-moistened skin and eyes welling with tears, many carrying tiny American flags, the battle was with the weaker elements of themselves.
+But for the thousands who ran with sweat-moistened skin and tear-swollen eyes, many carrying tiny American flags, the battle was with the weaker elements of themselves.

 It has long been understood that distance running is an empowering sport, a movable coping mechanism played by all of mankind on equal footing.
 It is also the most democratic of all sports, the true meritocracy.
 So while it was understandable, even proper, that aggressive team sports withdrew in such times of national mourning, it was equally understandable and just that running continued.

 To halt that communion in Philadelphia 17 years ago, especially in a time of dislocation would itself have been a sacrilege.